-Customer retention methods allow companies to give and collect additional value from your current customer base.
+Customer retention methods allow companies to give and collect additional value from their current customer base.
 You want to ensure that the clients you strived to get stay with you, have a positive customer experience, and continue to benefit from your services.

 Why is customer retention important?

-Customer retention assesses not just a company’s ability to generate repeat customers, but also its ability to consistently meet their demands.
+Customer retention assesses not just a company’s ability to generate repeat customers but also its ability to consistently meet their demands.
 It also raises ROI, promotes loyalty, and attracts potential clients.

 How to calculate your customer retention rate